 There is always cancel-for-any-reason insurance that you can purchase, to cover you should something happen between day 30 and day 5 of your countdown.

 How to Book a room-only reservation

-If you have decided that a room-only reservation is the way to go, or that you prefer to secure your room-type before the packages are officially announced, an Authorized Disney Vacation Planner is still able to help you.
+If you have decided that a room-only reservation is a way to go, or that you prefer to secure your room type before the packages are officially announced, an Authorized Disney Vacation Planner is still able to help you.